-9. JOBS AND LOCAL ECONOMY
+8. JOBS AND LOCAL ECONOMY

-Your Local Authority has an enviable record for job creation and enjoys a very low level of unemployment, which at 2.27% (2011 Census) is well below the National average of some 7%.
+Your local authority has an enviable record for job creation and enjoys a very low level of unemployment, which at 2.6% and is well below that National average of some 6%.

 It is a combination of the skilled and well educated population living in your locality, along with a high proportion of entrepreneurs and a supportive council that has given rise to a far higher level of new business start-ups and jobs in typically the fast growing knowledge, technology and service sectors of our economy.